metricsnow/State-based-AI-Workflow-Orchestrator/README.md

 The architecture is built on an event-driven foundation using Apache Kafka, which enables seamless coordination between traditional orchestration tasks and AI-powered workflows.
 Airflow manages scheduled data pipelines, ETL processes, and workflow dependencies, while publishing workflow events to Kafka.
 These events trigger LangGraph stateful agent workflows that can make intelligent decisions, coordinate multi-agent systems, and process complex scenarios that require AI reasoning.
 This decoupled, event-driven approach ensures that each component can scale independently while maintaining loose coupling and high reliability.

-Currently in Phase 1, the system has established the foundational infrastructure with Airflow TaskFlow API for modern DAG development, Kafka for event streaming, and comprehensive event schema validation using Pydantic.
-The system is production-ready with 176 passing tests, 97% code coverage, and complete documentation.
-Future phases will integrate LangGraph for AI workflows, local LLM deployment with Ollama, and production infrastructure with Kubernetes, ultimately creating a complete intelligent orchestration platform that can automate complex trading operations workflows with both reliability and intelligence.
+Phase 1 is complete with foundational infrastructure including Airflow TaskFlow API for modern DAG development, Kafka for event streaming, and comprehensive event schema validation using Pydantic.
+The system has 176 passing tests, 97% code coverage, and complete documentation.

+Phase 2 (AI Workflow Foundation) is in progress with LangGraph state definitions and reducers implemented.
+The system now includes LangGraph state schemas (WorkflowState, SimpleState) with proper reducers for state management.
+Future phases will add StateGraph workflows, multi-agent systems, local LLM deployment with Ollama, and production infrastructure with Kubernetes, ultimately creating a complete intelligent orchestration platform that can automate complex trading operations workflows with both reliability and intelligence.

 - **TaskFlow API**: Modern Airflow DAG development with automatic XCom management and type hints
 - **Event-Driven Architecture**: Decoupled components communicate via Kafka events for scalability
 - **Type Safety**: Comprehensive type hints and Pydantic validation for runtime safety
-- **Test Coverage**: 97% code coverage with 176 tests covering all components
+- **Test Coverage**: 97% code coverage with 207 tests covering all components (176 Phase 1 + 31 LangGraph)
 - **Containerization**: Docker Compose for consistent development and deployment environments
 - **Documentation**: Comprehensive guides for all components with code examples
 - **Error Handling**: Graceful degradation - Kafka failures don't break Airflow tasks